.

 Tuesday night: Showers and thunderstorms - especially the central and southern half of the region.
 Patches of fog.
 Above normal temperatures.

 Lows: in the 45 degree range | Wind: Northeast at 5-10 becoming northwest at 10-15 mph.
 Normal lows for this time of the year are around 39 degrees.
-Precipitation probability - 80% - again best chance south and east of Evansville to Poplar Bluff | Rainfall totals: 0.40-0.80"
+Precipitation probability - 80% - again best chance south and east of Evansville to Poplar Bluff | Rainfall totals: 0.40-0.80" My confidence in this forecast is high

 .